 Existing research suggests it may be a beneficial complementary treatment for osteoarthritis in dogs.
 Still, more research is needed to improve its solubility absorption and bioavailability and to look at the possible side effects if given at biologically active concentrations in test tube conditions.

-Curcumin is poorly absorbed across the wall of the intestine and rapidly cleared from the blood, so it would need to be given as a high-quality supplement (pharmaceutical grade) in conjunction with an oil or fish oil to maximise its absorption.
+Curcumin is poorly absorbed across the wall of the intestine and rapidly cleared from the blood.
+It would need to be given as a high-quality supplement (pharmaceutical grade) in conjunction with an oil or fish oil to maximise its absorption.

 Joint supplements for dogs.
 Green-lipped mussel

-Some evidence from well-controlled clinical trials supports the use of green-lipped mussels in osteoarthritis in dogs, where the supplement has been used to help control pain with no side effects.
+Some evidence from well-controlled clinical trials supports using green-lipped mussels in dogs with osteoarthritis.
+The supplement has been used to help control pain without side effects.
 However, it was less effective than non-steroidal anti-inflammatory drugs (NSAIDs).

 Milk thistle